 Looking for a laid-back, easy hike in Hocking Hills?
 What about one that is handicap accessible?
 Then, Ash Cave in Hocking Hills State Park is for you.

-Take the quarter-mile walk to see this impressive 700-foot long rock ceiling Native Americans used as a shelter.
+Take the quarter-mile paved walkway to see this impressive 700-foot long rock ceiling Native Americans used as a shelter.

 Located in the most southern region of Hocking Hills State Park, the entrance to Ash Cave is on OH-56 in Logan, Ohio.